Aston Martin Vantage (2005): Vantage GT8 (2017)

+V12 Vantage variants

-V12 Vantage
+V12 Vantage / V12 Vantage Roadster (2009–2012)

 On 11 December 2007, as part of Aston Martin's opening of their own design studio, the company unveiled a concept car based on the V8 Vantage.
 The car, known as the V12 Vantage RS, featured the AM11 V12 engine from the DBS and produced 510 bhp and 570 Nm of torque.
 The power along with the kerb weight of 1680 kg allows the car to accelerate from 0 to 62 mi/h in 4.2 seconds and achieve a top speed of 190 mi/h.

 Other additions include a new rear diffuser, a retractable rear-wing which can be raised or lowered, and carbon-ceramic brakes.
 The boot-lid and vented bonnet are also made from carbon-fibre to help decrease the car's weight.
 In early 2008, Aston Martin's CEO confirmed production of the V12 Vantage RS for mid-2009.

 Development prototypes of the V12 Vantage RS appeared in April 2008 before Aston Martin unveiled the production version, simply called the V12 Vantage, in 2009.

 On the finale of the 13th series of Top Gear, presenter Jeremy Clarkson drove the car, opining, "It's wonderful, wonderful, wonderful".

 In September 2009, the V12 Vantage was confirmed for the United States market and then-CEO Ulrich Bez personally confirmed that homologation in the United States was underway.
 This was in response to the decision of expanding the production run beyond 1,000 units.

 On 24 August 2011, Aston Martin announced that they were developing a GT3 version of the V12 Vantage, to replace the Aston Martin DBRS9.
 The race car was expected to be delivered by early 2012.

-Aston Martin unveiled a convertible version called the V12 Vantage Roadster which was a limited production of 101 units in 2013.
+In 2013, Aston Martin unveiled a convertible version called the V12 Vantage Roadster with a limited production of 101 units.
 It has a larger rearspoiler and ventilation carbon openings in the bonnet.
 With a kerb weight of 1760 kg the Roadster weighs 80 kg more due to chassis stiffening modifications, and because of the additional weight the Roadster accelerates from 0 to 62 mi/h in 4.5 seconds, but retains the coupé's top speed of 190 mi/h.